TapeWerm/MCscripts/README.txt

 Minecraft Java Edition and Bedrock Edition server (also known as Bedrock Dedicated Server or BDS for short) systemd units and scripts for backups, updates, and shutdown warnings
+How to attach to the systemd service's tmux session: su mc; tmux -S /tmp/$instance a service mc@instance status
 You can run the scripts without enabling the systemd units You cannot enable instances of Java Edition and Bedrock Edition with the same name mc@example and mcbe@example